Valongo: 19th century

 On May 18, 1852, there was a lunch at Travagem offered by the Municipality chamber to the Royal Family composed of Queen D. Maria II, King D. Fernando II, then prince D. Pedro (future D. Pedro V) and then prince D. Luís (future D. Luís I).
 This lunch took place on the last visit of D. Maria II to the north of Portugal in the form of thanks for the creation of the Municipality of Valongo in 1836.

 Years later, there would be another royal visit, this time by D. Luís and D. Maria Pia.
 "For a long time, there was still talk with great admiration of the gigantic and beautiful arches that were made in many places of passage of the procession and that gave the celebrations an admirable splendor."

-Between the end of the 18th century and the beginning of the 20th century, large farming houses were built in all villages whose rural nature.
-The road network was developed within the limits of the municipality, which began being served by transport such as the electric car and the train.
+Between the end of the 18th century and the beginning of the 20th century, large farming houses were built across the municipality.
+The road network was developed within the limits of the municipality, which began being served by transport such as the tram and train.
 The main artery of Valongo and Ermesinde saw the opening of commercial establishments.
-During this time, the local population increased with the arrival of people from the interior of Portugal.
+During this time, the local population increased with migration from the interior of Portugal.

 By the middle of the 19th century, the region became an attractive site for the mining of slate, but also of antimony, tungsten and coal.
 At the borders of Ermesinde, large factories were set up, such as “Resineira”, “Cerâmica” - “Empresa Industrial de Ermesinde” and “Têxtil de Sá”, among others.
 The Municipality became the site for the expansion of industries such as metallurgy, textile manufacturing, civil construction, public works, food, wood and furniture.
 Compared to the other parishes, Campo and Sobrado retain a greater level of rurality.
 The smallholding regime sustain their living with traditional productions - the vine, the corn and the fodder, which is linked to the production of milk.
-New crops such as kiwiculture and also were introduced to the region.
+New crops such as kiwi and also were introduced to the region.